 This summary of a very complex and nuanced issue is based on all the factors and implications analysed at length in our comprehensive discussion paper on the subject.
-We provide this summary here because much public debate on the issue of employing female personnel in combat positions is generally misinformed or worse.
-Our discussion paper on this issue includes a section on commonplace myths and false assumptions - put forward reflexively in favour or against such employment - in order to bring public debate back to consideration of the real issues involved.
+We provide this summary here because public debate on the issue of employing female personnel in combat positions is often misinformed or worse.
+Our discussion paper on this issue includes a section on commonplace myths and false assumptions - put forward reflexively in favour or against such employment - in order to remind public debate of the actual issues involved.

 The ADA’s 10-point summary

 The longstanding ADA position on the gender aspects of combat employment is summarised in the following ten points: